5 Best Walks to See Sonoma County’s Autumn Colors

 North Sonoma Mountain Regional Park and Open Space Preserve

-Located adjacent to Jack London State Park, this 820-acre park offers sweeping views of Sonoma county, replete with vineyards and trees ablaze with vibrant color for miles.
-Take the Umbrella Tree Trail, a moderate 1-mile stroll that culminates in glorious views of Santa Rosa to the west and sweeping views of Bennett Valley – whose iconic vineyards shimmer with fiery colors in autumn – in the north.
+Located adjacent to Jack London State Park, this 820-acre park offers sweeping views of Sonoma County, replete with vineyards and trees ablaze with vibrant color for miles.
+Take the Umbrella Tree Trail, a moderate 1-mile stroll that culminates in glorious views of Santa Rosa to the west and sweeping views of Bennett Valley in the north.
 There you can take a puff break on the picnic table and exhale your vape into one of the most beautiful autumnal displays anywhere in Sonoma County.

 West County Trail